SoftUni-Internal/interactive-content/EN/03-Exception-Handling/02-Exception-Handling.md

 }
 ```

+[/slide]

+[slide hideTitle]

+# Handling Exceptions

-**When catching an exception of a particular class, all its inheritors (child exceptions) are caught too.**
+**Catching an exception of a particular class causes the caption of all its inheritors (child exceptions), as well.**

 See the following example:

 ```java
 try {